redsanket/spark/external/oozie/guide/auth.rst

 Optional properties

 - ``ykeykey.athens.user.domain``: The domain in which user resides.
 The default value is ygrid.
 If you are running as yourself and not a headless user, set value for this as user.
-- ``ykeykey.version``: Oozie will fetch secret of all versions, if no version is specified.
+- ``ykeykey.version``: Oozie will fetch the current version, if no version is specified.

 Example Workflow XML
 ++++++++++++++++++++